EyalSilberman/pomodoro/README.md

 ## Troubleshooting

+### Basic Issues
 - **Timer not showing in icon?** Make sure you have the latest Chrome version
 - **Break tab not opening?** Check if pop-ups are allowed for the extension
 - **Stats not saving?** Verify that storage permission is granted

+### Task Management Issues
+- **"Task Complete" button disabled?** Make sure you have loaded tasks and have an active task selected
+- **Tasks not updating?** Check your Google Sheets configuration and try refreshing tasks
+- **Break page showing wrong task?** This is now fixed - break page shows the actual task worked on, not the next task

+### Advanced Workflow Issues
+- **Task status not persisting?** Make sure to wait for task operations to complete before starting new sessions
+- **Break page not showing after "Force Break"?** Check that pop-ups are enabled and try refreshing the extension
+- **Console errors?** Open Chrome DevTools to check for error messages - most operations now have detailed logging

+### Performance Tips
+- **For best results**: Allow task completion operations to finish before clicking other buttons
+- **If tasks seem stuck**: Try reloading the extension or refreshing the task list
+- **For debugging**: Open Chrome DevTools console to see detailed operation logs

 ## License